Capillary/ecom-api-document/source/includes/_customer.md

 }
 ```

-Modifies the existing details of a registered customer other than the customer's unique identifier.
+Lets you update the details of a registered customer other than the customer’s unique identifier.

 ### Resource Information
 | | |